Stories

 “I’m thankful I went in,” Norma Jean shares.
 “They put me on a new medication to break things down where I had that problem.
 It was frightening, but everybody at the hospital was great – very caring and compassionate.”

-“She called me, all bubbly,” Andy recalls.
+“She called me all bubbly,” Andy recalls.
 “From the way she sounded, just the difference from the time she pulled up into the ambulance to the next day when she was laughing and joking around, it was sweet music to my ears.
 It was just all so amazing.
 They took really good care of my mom.”

-Learn more about strokes as well as the stroke care services we provide at Mercy Health.
+Also, learn more about strokes as well as the stroke care services we provide at Mercy Health.

 Related Posts